Set up OEM Configurations for Social Mobile devices with Rhino Config app

 - Deploy the app to the respective device(s).

-To approve and add the Rhino Config app to the Hexnode inventory, go through the following steps:
+To add the Rhino Config app to the Hexnode inventory, go through the following steps:

 - In the Hexnode portal, navigate to the Apps tab.